We anticipate a decision from the government on the future of council services in Hampshire in March.

 The government wants to replace the current system of councils in Hampshire and the Isle of Wight with new unitary councils, each covering a population of approximately 500,000 that would be responsible for all services in their area.

-On Wednesday 19 November, it launched its consultation on the final proposals submitted by councils in Hampshire in September.
+In November, it launched a consultation on the final proposals submitted by councils in Hampshire in September.
 This followed extensive engagement over the summer with residents, businesses and stakeholders.

 Our proposals

-We are part of a group of 12 of the 15 councils in Hampshire, which has been working closely together on options for this major reform of local government.
+We were part of a group of 12 of the 15 councils in Hampshire, which worked closely together on options for this major reform of local government.

 We published our joint proposal for the government, Close enough to be local, big enough to stay strong, for local government reorganisation in September.
 This followed a vote by an extraordinary meeting of the council to do so.